omiid

 • Ease of Backup: Docker volumes can be more easily backed up or migrated than bind mounts.

-Bind mounts may have a simpler concept where a directory or file on the host is mounted into a container.
+A bind mount maps a directory or file on the host into the container.
 Here are some reasons why bind mounts can be advantageous:

 • Performance: Accessing data via bind mounts can be faster than with Docker volumes because there is no extra abstraction.